gill876/pattoo/docs/portal.rst

 .. code-block:: bash

-    ./pattoo-portal$ npm build
+    ./react$ npm run build

-If you just want to test out a component, add the route link inside the index.js.
+If you just want to test out a component or have it available via a route link, add the route link inside the index.js.

 ASAP
 ^^^^